open-mmlab/mmaction2/tools/data/activitynet/README.md

 ```

-For training and evaluating on ActivityNet, please refer to [getting_started.md](/docs/getting_started.md).
+For training and evaluating on ActivityNet, please refer to [Training and Test Tutorial](/docs/en/user_guides/train_test.md).